WunderWungiel/MeeGPT/README.md

 ## Installing

+The easiest way to install is to use [MeeShop](https://github.com/WunderWungiel/MeeShop).
+Alternatively, proceed with steps below:

 You need to have [Developer Mode](http://wunderwungiel.pl/MeeGo/posts/devmode-22.04.2023.html) enabled and [Aegis-hack](https://talk.maemo.org/showthread.php?t=90750).
 Python needs to be installed.
 Run **Terminal**, and type following commands: